openFyde/getting-started/README.md

   <br>

   You won't be able to open issues in this current repository, as it only serves introductory and guidance purposes.
 You are welcome to open issues for each of the other openFyde repositories if:
    - You've read the entire [Chromium OS Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/main/developer_guide.md) as well as the following README.
-After which you are attempting to build openFyde then have encountered problems
+After which you attempt to build openFyde and then encounter problems
    - You believe certain implementations / constructs / ebuilds / config schemes / misc scripts of openFyde don't work as they should
    - You have discovered a security-related bug or vulnerability within openFyde
    - You believe parts of openFyde's published code are utter rubbish and you have strong evidence to back your conclusion

   Your issues will likely get closed if:
    - You are asking for generic features/bugs about Chromium OS / Chrome OS: for this please use [chromium-os-dev Google Group](https://groups.google.com/a/chromium.org/g/chromium-os-dev) or report bugs to [crbugs](https://bugs.chromium.org/)
-   - You are asking about issues about a 3rd-party app, a non-standard peripheral device or a special setup that does not benefit the general community
+   - You are asking about issues with a 3rd-party app, a non-standard peripheral device or a special setup that does not benefit the general community
 </details>